saberland/saber-theme-tailsaw/README.md

 # Tailsaw: Saber Blog Starter Template

 This is a starter template for creating a beautiful, customizable blog in Saber with minimal effort.
 It is based on the [Blog Template](https://github.com/tightenco/jigsaw-blog-template) for Jigsaw.
+See the [demo](http://saber-theme-tailsaw.netlify.com/).

 ## Installation